This post may contain affiliate links. Read my disclosure policy.

 - Salt and pepper

-- Steam the green beans until they are just slightly underdone, as per your preference (we like ours fairly tender).
+- Steam the green beans until they are just slightly underdone, as per your preference.
 Set aside.

 - In a large saute pan, melt the butter over medium heat, add the onion and thyme, and cook for about 5 minutes, or until soft and translucent.